 While the London and Rio Olympics showed consideration for the welfare of animals, the Tokyo Olympics appear to be a very different story.
 In their desire to produce meat, eggs, and milk to be consumed at the upcoming games, the Tokyo Organizing Committee of the Olympic and Paralympic Games is seeking to greatly reduce the standards of treatment and husbandry of farmed animals.

 This is possible mainly due to the low level of awareness of livestock farming conditions among the general public in Japan.
-According to statistics, their attitudes would greatly change if they learned about the reality of how farmed animals live.
+Statistics gathered in other contexts show that attitudes greatly change when people learn about the reality of how farmed animals live, and we believe this would be the case with with people of Japan as well.

 Content warning: the following sections contain descriptions of farmed animal conditions in Japan, including slaughter practices, which may be difficult to read.